pgeu/pgeu-system/docs/confreg/configuring.md

 written on the tickets (if included in the templates), so should normally not be changed after the first tickets have been issued.

+Initial common countries
+: Initial list of countries to show under *common countries* on the registration form.
+Each o these counttries will count as one when the list of most common countries is populated.
+Once registrations start arriving, they will get replaced by actual countries used as they show up.

 Promotion active
 : Should this conference be listed in promotional parts of the website.
 Without this, the only way to access the conference information is to